kcgrimes/grimes-simple-revive/README.md

 //Revive
 G_Revive_System = true; //Whether the revive system will be used or not.
 True = enabled, false = disabled.
 G_Revive_Time_Limit = 300; //Amount of time (in seconds) before unit is available to be revived, before being forced to respawn.
 If -1, no time limit.
+G_Revive_DownsPerLife = 0; //Number of times unit can go Unconscious in single life.
+0 = Unlimited, integer > 0 = limit of downs per life.
 G_Revive_Can_Revive = []; //Classnames of units that can revive.
 Wrap in quotes, separate by commas.
 If empty, all can revive.
 G_Revive_Time_To = 10; //Time (in seconds) required for revive to complete G_Revive_Requirement = 0; //1 or greater = number of FAKs (single use) or Medikit (unlimited use) needed to revive (and treat still).
 0 = Those items only needed to treat, not revive (stock).
 G_Revive_Black_Screen = 0; //1 = While Unconscious/waiting for revive, screen stays black.
 0 = Screen goes black at death then fades back in, with surroundings visible.
 G_Revive_Action_Color = "#FFCC00"; //HTML color code that will be the color of the Revive, Drag, Carry, and Load/Unload action text
 G_Revive_Load_Types = ["Car","Tank","Helicopter","Truck"]; //Add or remove strings of types of units that wounded can be loaded into
+G_Eject_Occupants = true; //If killed while in a vehicle, the unit is ejected from the vehicle.
+True = enabled, false = disabled.
+G_Explosion_Eject_Occupants = true; //Once the wreck of an exploded vehicle comes to a stop (air or land), the occupants will be ejected and revivable.
+True to enable, false to disable (units will bypass revive and be forced to respawn).
 G_Revive_Reward = 0; //0 = No lives rewarded for revive.
 1 and up = number of lives rewarded for reviving.
 (CAN be a decimal) G_TK_Penalty = 0; //Amount of lives a Team Killer loses per team kill.
 Note, must be negative to be negative result.
 (Value of -2 means 2 lives lost per TK) (CAN be a decimal)